Portable-Network-Archive/Portable-Network-Archive-Specification/file_structure/index.md

 ### 3.4 Special entry

-As a special entry, a solid mode-only entry is supported, which is a chunk of the above entries.
+A special entry is supported, a solid-mode-only entry that holds data that concatenated the above entries.
-This entry is similar to a normal entry, but the data part records the concatenated data of the normal entry instead of the actual data of the entry.
+This entry is similar to a normal entries, but the data part records the data of concatenated the normal entry instead of the actual data of the entry.
-The chunks that make up the entry also have a dedicated chunk for solid mode.
+The chunks that make up this special entry have chunks dedicated to solid mode.

 ### 3.5 Chunk layout